 Creativity and the Obvious

 Is the obvious creative?
-For it depends.
+I believe it depends.
 I had a discussion with a teacher friend after I posted an image of a sunset over the prairie and remarked that it was obvious, so not that creative, but I liked it.
-He just making the effort and snapping the shutter was creative.
-Maybe, sort of but for me not so much.
+He thought just making the effort and snapping the shutter was creative.
+Maybe, sort of, but for me not so much.
 We ended up agreeing that there could be a scale, less creative and more creative.
 Who determines?
 Everyone or no one.
 Personally I think standing on the rim of the Grand Canyon, night or day and the scene before you is obvious, it's on the less creative end.
-When I witness what some photographers do to this images tells me that had to get pretty silly to make it theirs and more "creative".
-But you sort to isolate the smaller piece of that scene, into the light on the rocks or the trees or the juxtaposition of those rocks and the shadows, I believe this is more creative.
+When I witness what some photographers do to this images tells me that they had to get pretty silly to make it theirs and more "creative".
+But you isolate the smaller parts of that scene, the light on the rocks or the trees or the juxtaposition of those rocks and the shadows, I believe this is more creative.
 Don't get me wrong, if I'm standing on the rim of the Grand Canyon and it's an amazing sunrise, I still snap the shutter.
 It's beautiful and I'm a photographer!
 But it's not the sort of thing I hang my hat on and tend to share.
 It's a nice memory.
 I understand these epic images are popular and likely sell, though I'm not always sure why.
 Is it a wish they were there or it stirs a memory?
 It's all very cool but probably answers the question of why I don't sell images.
-I enjoy trying to find the moments and compositions that many people might miss.
+I enjoy trying to find the moments and compositions that many people might not notice.
 Photography is an amazing undertaking, the possible is limitless and that's just outside my window.
-We all do what we enjoy, that might be taking the 10 millionth image of Mesa Arch or finding the depth of contrast inside of a lily.
+We all do what we enjoy, that might be taking the 10 millionth image of Mesa Arch or finding the depth of contrast and tones inside of a lily.
 As long as you like what you come up with, have at it.
 I'm just saying maybe at your next sunrise or sunset, turn around and see what that light is doing behind you.